Trump Is Now Willing To Meet With Athletes Who Take A Knee During National Anthem Protests

 He went on to say that if the protesting athletes have any friends of theirs who have been mistreated, they should let him know, apparently with an eye towards issuing a pardon, as CNN writers Veronica Stracqualursi and Kaitlan Collins suggest.

-Also Friday, as reported by the Inquisitr, Trump disinvited both the Cleveland Cavaliers and the Golden State Warriors, both of whom are presently battling it out for the NBA championship.
+Also on Friday, as reported by the Inquisitr, Trump disinvited both the Cleveland Cavaliers and the Golden State Warriors, both of whom are presently battling it out for the NBA championship.
 Players from both teams – Steph Curry of the Warriors and LeBron James of the Cavs – have been openly critical of Trump, and Trump said that if they didn’t want to be there, then he didn’t want them.